DEFRA/waste-tracking-service/docs/api-landing-page.md

 ---
 title: Welcome to the Receipt of Waste API (Private Beta)
-weight: 1
-description: This API Landing Page is for waste receivers, software developers and third party software users.
-It enables operators of permitted or licenced waste receiving sites, to report details of each waste movement arriving at their site.
-This will be mandatory from October 2026.
 ---

 [← Back](https://defra.github.io/waste-tracking-service){ .md-button }

 Version 1.0 issued November 2025